 Some of the evidence found is cataloged in museums and others remain in their places of origin, something that gives a plus of more to places like the Bal-Mil cenote.

 Ancestral rituals in Cenote Bal-Mil

 In the Bal-Mil cenote we can see evidence of ancient Mayan rituals, painted hands await you in the underworld.
 This type of ancient Mayan painted hands can be seen in other places such as in the impressive Santa Rita caves or the Loltún caves, and in various settlements such as Tulum to list one of the many examples of this type of expression.

 Observation is still the great learning method of the Mayan people, so go through its places observing well so as not to miss these wonderful details.

 Due to these evidences and others that are found inside the cenote, it is not allowed to dive without permission.
 Some cenotes that are investigated by the INAH, they are left sealed to the diver to prevent theft.

-I am sure that a day will come when the doors of this Peninsula will open to a Underwater archeology responsible and tourist, where we can dive in cenotes between ancient human and animal remains, underground natural museums through the innarrable magic that supposes dive cenotes.
+I am sure that a day will come when the doors of this Peninsula will open to a Underwater archeology responsible and touristic, where we can dive in cenotes among ancient human and animal remains, underground natural museums through the innarrative magic that it supposes dive cenotes.

 How to get to the cenote Bal-Mil

 The guides that offer to take you in their mototaxis to the different Cenotes of Homún they usually explain about the Bal-Mil ceremonies.
-The Bal-Mil cenote is one of the most visited, it is located 2 kilometers from the east exit of Homún: a dirt road, where several cenotes are indicatedIt takes you a few kilometers inland towards the Bal-Mil cenote, the Canunchen, the Chulul and the less visited Chelpak.
-Good cenote surprises give us this way.
+The Bal-Mil cenote is one of the most visited, it is located 2 kilometers from the east exit of Homún: a dirt road, where several cenotes are indicated, it takes you a few kilometers inland to the Bal-Mil cenote, Canunchen, Chulul and the less visited Chelpak.
+Good surprises cenoteras gives us this way.